-- B3.1 When no building work is proposed and no change of classification is being sought, the owner of any building for which maintenance was required- - pursuant to Part 59 of the repealed regulations under the Building Act 1971; or - pursuant to regulation n 76 of the Development Regulations 1993 or 2008 and an edition of Minister's Specification SA 76 adopted prior to 2015;

-the owner may either-

-- (a) elect to continue the use of the Part 59 Logbook or an existing essential safety provision schedule as applicable or otherwise prescribed by legislation; or - (b) apply to a relevant authority or council for a new schedule to be issued pursuant to regulation 100(4), which will entail the issuing of a new Form 1 Schedule of ESPs (a fee is payable for this service) covering all essential safety provisions in or related to the building. - B3.2 Where a new schedule is sought and subsequently issued for an existing building, the building owner must- - (a) maintain and test all existing essential safety provisions included in the new Form 1 Schedule of ESPs in accordance with requirements listed on that schedule; and - (b) unless exempted by regulation 100(9), provide adequate annual proof to the council that maintenance and testing of all essential safety provisions listed in the new schedule have been carried out, including the listing of any current ongoing or outstanding defects or failures, and they are or are not achieving the required performance (Form 3- ESP Performance verification).
+- B3.1 Where no building work is proposed and no change of classification is being sought, the owner of any building for which maintenance was required under any former regulations under the Building Act 1971 or the Development Act 1993- - (a) must continue to undertake maintenance and testing of each ESPs as required to ensure that each ESP in the building is continuing to perform at least to the standard that was required when the ESP was installed; and - (b) may apply to a relevant authority or council for a new Form 1 Schedule of ESPs to be issued pursuant to regulation 94(4) in order to change any previously agreed maintenance and testing routines for ESPs in the building to new routines that will still achieve the required performance. - B3.2 Where a new schedule is sought and subsequently issued for an existing building, the building owner must- - (a) ensure that all new and existing ESPs included in the new Form 1 Schedule of ESPs are maintained and tested in accordance with requirements listed on that schedule; and - (b) unless exempted by regulation 94(12), provide adequate annual proof to the council that maintenance and testing of all ESPs listed in the new schedule have been carried out, including the listing of any current ongoing or outstanding critical defects, non-critical defects or non-conformances (as defined in AS 1851), and they are or are not achieving the required performance (Form 3- ESP Performance verification).